I Dare You (Rascal Flatts and Jonas Brothers song)

 "I Dare You" is a song by American country music band Rascal Flatts and American group Jonas Brothers.
-It was released on January 31, 2025, as the lead single from Rascal Flatts' eleventh studio album Life Is a Highway: Refueled Duets.
+It was released on January 31, 2025, as the lead single from Rascal Flatts' eleventh studio album, Life Is a Highway: Refueled Duets.
 The song was written by Nick Jonas from the Jonas Brothers, Shay Mooney from Dan + Shay, Dewain Whitmore Jr., and Tommy English, with the latter having produced it alongside Rascal Flatts' bass guitarist Jay DeMarcus, Dann Huff, and Jeremy Hatcher.
 A country pop song, it serves as Rascal Flatts' first release following their return from a four-year-long hiatus that started in 2021.
-Gary LeVox from Rascal Flatts and Nick and Joe Jonas serve as the track's lead vocalists.
+Gary LeVox, Nick and Joe Jonas serve as the track's lead vocalists.

 Background

 In a press release, Jay DeMarcus spoke about the song: We're so excited to kick off this next chapter of Rascal Flatts with this single, working with Kevin, Joe and Nick [Jonas] is such a blast, they're class acts.
 I think this song fits perfectly into our catalogue while also showing off something new and exciting, and we can't wait to share it with our fans on the road!